AtilioRausch/GeneDiscoveR/README.md

     [Phytozome-inParanoiDB](https://genome.jgi.doe.gov/portal/pages/dynamicOrganismDownload.jsf?organism=Phytozome)
     and a table with species IDs and treatments or phenotypes, you can start the analyses with `GeneDiscoveR`;
-  - **Network Select the inflation value (I):** If you performed multiple runs of OrthoFinder, as recommended, you can select the inflation value that represents a balance between clustering and partitioning.
+  - **Select the inflation value (I):** If you performed multiple runs of OrthoFinder, as recommended, you can select the inflation value that represents a balance between clustering and partitioning.
     Additionally, consider the root clade of the inferred species tree;
-  - **Group species by treatment or phenotype:**Define the phenotypes for subsequent statistical detection of orthogroups.
+  - **Group species by treatment or phenotype:** Define the phenotypes for subsequent statistical detection of orthogroups.
 The phenotypes are listed in the input information table;
   - **Statistical detection of orthogroups associated with a phenotype